aknrdureegaesr/pelican.wiki.repo/Powered-by-Pelican.md

     * Commenting with [Isso](https://posativ.org/isso/) on my VPS
     * Hosted by KeyCDN, thus the 404 page is not customizable
     * Colorbox
-    * RSS feed
-    * Some old posts from Wordpress
     * Google Analystics
-    * Pagination
     * Effective use of [pelican-minify](https://github.com/rdegges/pelican-minify)

 ## Pelican Themes